 - a.
 Complaints filed pursuant to this policy shall be promptly and thoroughly investigated by the complaint manager. - b.
 All circumstances of the situation shall be considered in the investigation of possible harassment incidents.
 In determining whether the alleged conduct constitutes sexual harassment, consideration shall be given to the totality of the circumstances, including the context in which the alleged incident(s) occurred. - c.
 Upon completion of the investigation, the complaint manager shall prepare a sexual harassment report including the following: (1) the date of the incident(s); (2) the name of the complainant; (3) the name of the offender(s).
-(4) a summary of the factual allegations that alleged sexual harassment; (5) the name of all potential witnesses; (6) a summary of the steps taken to complete the investigation; (7) a summary of all witnesses' statements (with copies of the actual statements attached); (8) a listing of any physical a.
-Once the preliminary investigation on a complaint is filed, the appropriate Grievance Policy and Procedure of Selma University will be initiated.
+(4) a summary of the factual allegations that alleged sexual harassment; (5) the name of all potential witnesses; (6) a summary of the steps taken to complete the investigation; (7) a summary of all witnesses' statements (with copies of the actual statements attached); (8) a listing of any physical evidence available and (9) a factual summary of all evidence that supports or refutes the allegations of sexual harassment.

-- evidence available and (9) a factual summary of all evidence that supports or refutes the allegations of sexual harassment. - d.
+d.
 The investigation shall be complete within 5 days after the complaint is filed.